-Technology Support - Computers / Phones / InternetThe ResNet office is now open (even though the door is closed - please ring the door bell), and we are also available through the following methods:
+Technology Support - Computers / Phones / InternetThe ResNet office has moved to the 2nd Floor of the Wallace building.
+We are also available through the following methods:

 * Email: email@example.com or firstname.lastname@example.org

 We are happy to help with any issues you may be having with your technology.
 We will work with you remotely if possible, or on-site if necessary.